rguske/blog/content/about.md

 In his current role as a Lead Emergings Solution Engineer within VMware by Broadcom, he’s supporting clients and organizations adopting new technologies to accomplish business goals and IT objectives, which are mainly oriented towards application modernization as well as on the platforms to run such modern applications (Microservices).

-Robert is also part of VMware's [Office of the CTO Ambassador](https://octo.vmware.com/author/ctoa/) program and helps to ensure an active collaboration between VMware's R&D and field organizations as well as customers across Europe.
+Robert was also part of VMware's former [Office of the CTO Ambassador](https://octo.vmware.com/author/ctoa/) program.
+Members are involved in advocating VMware's technological innovations, assisting with customer engagements, and contributing to the company's strategic technological direction.
+Furthermore, ensuring an active collaboration between VMware's R&D, field organizations as well as customers across the globe is also an important part of the program.

 ## Open-Source Contributions